learn-co-curriculum/dsc-working-with-known-json-schemas/README.md

 ## Reading a JSON Schema

 In this lesson, you'll take a look at the response from the New York Times API.
-(We cover APIs in more depth in other lessons, but the general idea is that the New York Times makes some of its data available over the web, and it uses the JSON format to do so.)
+The general idea is that the New York Times makes some of its data available over the web, and it uses the JSON format to do so.

 Here's the JSON schema provided for a section of the NY Times API:
 <img src="images/schema_overview.png" width="400">